 Investors do the same thing with financial products

 A lot of investors buy unsuitable or wrong financial products in their financial lives and it drains their money and valuable energy.
 It gives them unnecessary tension, which could have been avoided if they were a little more prudent in their financial life.
 Below are the top 4 reasons why most of the people have bad financial products in their life.
 I surveyed 920 people, the top most reason why because they were careless themselves and bought things without much thought.
 Where pressure from family/friends was not the major reason.

 The careless attitude costs them too much trouble.
-I have worked with more than a thousand investor now, and I can tell you most of the good financial lives which we see are not because of taking good decisions, but by avoiding bad decisions.
-Most of the people who have high networth or powerful financial lives are those who have not wasted their valuable time and money in wrong financial products and concentrated on simple things.
+I have worked with more than a thousand investor now, and I can tell you most of the good financial lives which we see are not because of making good decisions, but by avoiding bad decisions.
+Most of the people who have high net worth or powerful financial lives are those who have not wasted their valuable time and money in wrong financial products and concentrated on simple things.

 One bad move can nullify 2-3 good decisions.

-Today I want to talk about 4 core problems which arises out of buying a wrong financial product.
-Lets look at them one by one.
+Today I want to talk about 4 core problems that arise out of buying the wrong financial product.
+Let’s look at them one by one.